toitware/npm-packages/README.md

 stays up to date.

 > ⚠️ **WARNING**: Sometimes linked packages don't behave as intended.
-> Dependencies get duplicated (for example the @mui theme) and not shared
+> Dependencies get duplicated (for example the @mui theme) and are not shared
 > properly.
 If you run into any issues, the only solution we have found so far
 > is to add the dependency as a local path dependency (with
 > `../path/to/package`) and upgrade the specific dependency every time you make